mampfes/hacs_waste_collection_schedule/doc/ics/abfall_eglz_de.md

 ## How to get the configuration arguments

-- Goto <https://www.abfall-eglz.de/abfallkalender.html> and select your municipality.
+- Go to <https://www.abfall-eglz.de/abfallkalender.html> and select your municipality.
 - Right-click on `Entsorgungstermine als iCalendar herunterladen` and copy link address.
 - Replace the `url` in the example configuration with this link.